AugustArnstad/BayesianVariableImportance/README.md

 `VariableImportanceINLA` is an R package designed to compute Bayesian variable importance metrics for Generalized Linear Mixed Models (GLMMs) utilizing the Integrated Nested Laplace Approximation (INLA) methodology.

 ## Features
-- **Bayesian Variable Importance Computation**: Allows for the quantification of the importance of predictors in GLMMs in a Bayesian framework.
-Currently it only works with LMM's but this is thought to be extended in the near future.
+- **Bayesian Variable Importance Computation**: Allows for the quantification of the importance/statistical evidence of predictors in GLMMs in a Bayesian framework.
+Currently it handles gaussian (identity link), binomial (probit or logit link) and Poisson (log link) data, but more extension are desirable in the near future.
 - **INLA Integration**: Leverages the computational advantages of INLA, a popular method for Bayesian inference for latent Gaussian models.
 - **Support for Various GLMMs**: Compatible with a wide range of generalized linear mixed models.
 - **Extensible**: Designed with the modern R user in mind, offering a range of utilities to further expand upon the base functionality.
-- **Priors**: As of right now it uses the default priors that INLA provides.
-Adding user specified priors is perhaps the most desirable extension.
+- **Priors**: INLAs default penalize complexity priors are used as defaults, but others can be specified if desirable

 ## Installation
 To install the latest version of `VariableImportanceINLA` from GitHub you need INLA.
 You can therefore use the following command: